'Anonymous,' 'Stopped on Track' win big at German film awards

 "Barbara" also narrowly missed out on top honours at the Berlin film festival, where the Golden Bear was awarded to Italian prison docu-drama "Caesar Must Die," directed by Paolo and Vittorio Taviani.

-The German government underwrites the 3 million euros in prize money, which is distributed among dozens of nominated films as an indirect subsidy for future projects.
+The German government underwrites the 3 million euros ($3.97 million) in prize money, which is distributed among dozens of nominated films as an indirect subsidy for future projects.

 More than 1,000 industry professionals who make up the German Film Academy cast votes for the 16 categories.
 The Lolas are intended to reward cultural achievement rather than box office success.